What You Really Need to Know About Pocket Listings

 Buyers like pocket listings because they get elite access to housing inventory without having to deal with competition from the hoards of eager buyers.

 Sellers like pocket listings for the streamlined process, which usually nets them the asking price, at least.

 Proponents say that a pocket listing also gives the seller and agent a chance to test the waters before cementing a price in the MLS.
 They can gauge interest in the property and adjust accordingly, without worrying about the infamous MLS “days on the market” clock.
 (The longer a home sits on MLS becoming “stale,” the more low-ball offers it might attract.)

 Pocket listings aren’t for everyone

-There are a few pros – and a lot of cons – for your average Bay Area home seller, according to Abio Properties co-founder and broker Cameron Platt.
+According to Abio Properties co-founder and broker Cameron Platt, there are a few pros – and a lot of cons – for your average home seller in the Berkeley real estate market or in Oakland, Walnut Creek, or anywhere else in the Bay Area, according to Abio Properties co-founder and broker Cameron Platt.

 Cameron says few sales actually warrant an off-market campaign.
 Unique sellers in this category could include celebrities, people with privacy issues, sellers who are dealing with extreme distress and don’t have time to market their home, and sellers who have a problem tenant.

 Or maybe the sellers have a unicorn property like a $10 million estate that will attract only a certain breed of buyers.
 Sellers don’t want to advertise and host an open house that will attract more looky-loos than interested investors.

 “I think there is a very specific time and a place for pocket listings,” adds Linnette Edwards, Abio co-founder and associate broker.

 During the holiday season when the market is slow or during a market downshift, Linnette explains, “some agents might try a pocket listing first to generate a sense of demand and uniqueness.”